 It was at university I gravitated towards the freedom of mixed media, creating works on shower curtains, canvas, and my own handmade paper.
 I even studied illustration and Italian art history for a summer abroad in Montepulciano, Italy right in the heart of Tuscany.
 In 2013, I graduated with a Bachelor of Fine Art in Painting, Drawing, and Printmaking making my exit as a participant in our Senior Exhibition show.

 I was able to fine tune my painting style throughout the next four years, giving myself room to explore and always returning back to my dreamy + jagged roots as an artist.
-Inspired by my present life and memories from my past, my work consists of moments of roughness, layered ground, illustrated images, and sometimes even text.
-Loose lines and pops of black evoke curiosity within the viewer, challenging them to tap into their own dark + light within.
-(A flower is a flower is a flower.)
+I am most inspired by my present life, memories of my past, graffiti, high fashion, and the people around me.
+I translate this inspiration into my work with moments of grit, textiles, mixed mediums, text, and the occasional feminine illustration.

 In late 2017, Caroline Nix Gallery began representing me (a partner of Maggie Griffin Design) for a uniquely exclusive gallery experience.
 With a new year, 2018 has already proven to be inspiring in its own right.
-I was invited to exhibit in an all-female show this fall with Kai Lin Art, Atlanta's voted #1 art gallery of 2017 by Creative Loafing and I have a stack of other event on the books.
-What a wonderful life!
+I painted a mural in Ponce City Market, spoke to a group of female entrepreneurs about goal chasing, collaborated with Buckhead Art & Co., participated in Anne Irwin Fine Art's Emerging Artist show, and will be exhibiting in an all-female show this fall with Kai Lin Art, Atlanta's voted #1 art gallery of 2017 by Creative Loafing.
+And that's just scratching the surface.